propelorm/Propel/cookbook/symfony2/testing.markdown

 {% endhighlight %}

 Having both `WebTestCase` and `TestCase` classes allow you to write Propel aware tests in your application.
 You don't need anything else.
+You can read the [PHPUnit documentation](http://www.phpunit.de/manual/current/en/) for more information on assertions.